 Soft Drugs in Amsterdam

 Well, it was about time we talked about it, right?
 Soft drugs, such as hash, marijuana, and hemp, are tolerated in the Netherlands.
-But what does that even mean?
+But what does that mean to you?

-It means they didn’t make these drugs legal, but they’re going to spend the public money on something else instead of fighting the use of soft drugs, which is smart if you ask me.
+It means they didn’t make these drugs legal, but they’re going to spend the public money on something else instead of fighting the use of soft drugs, which is a smart take on this matter if you ask us.

 Hash, Marihuana & Hemp Museum

-Okay, so now you can either go to a coffee shop or a brewery.
-And by a coffee shop, I mean the place where you can smoke weed.
+Ok, so now you can either go to a coffee shop or a brewery.
+And by a coffee shop, we mean the place where you can smoke weed.

 There are a bunch of coffee shops spread throughout Amsterdam.
 From the most expensive ones (these are in the very heart of the city, aka Red Light District) to the ones with reasonable prices.

 We highly recommend (pun intended) the Amnesia Coffee Shop, a chill-out place with incredibly friendly staff.
 The cheapest joint costs around €4.5 euros.

 - Do not drink and smoke.
 This is not the right combination, and it can be dangerous for you.
 For that reason, coffee shops don’t sell alcohol.